 Cluster Operation and Maintenance

-With KubeKey, you can scale the number of nodes to meet higher resource needs after the installation, especially in a production environment.
+With KubeKey, you can increase the number of nodes to meet higher resource needs after the installation, especially in a production environment.
 For more information, see Add New Nodes.

-You need to drain a node before you remove.
+You need to drain a node before you remove it.
 For more information, see Remove Nodes.

-Uninstalling KubeSphere means it will be removed from the machines, which is irreversible.
+Uninstalling KubeSphere means it will be removed from your machine, which is irreversible.
 Please be cautious with the operation.

 For more information, see Uninstall KubeSphere and Kubernetes.